cockpit-project/cockpit/doc/protocol.md

         }
     }

+If the bus name of the sender of the signal does not match the "name" field of the "open" message, then a "name" field will be included with the "notify" message.

 Interface introspection data is sent using "meta" message.
 Before the first time an interface is sent using a "notify" message, a "meta" will be sent with that interface introspection info.
 Additional fields